Studying a language in-country is always the best, fastest and most enjoyable way to pick up a language or to improve your level

 The teaching staff are well and truly experienced and are able to identify any specific aspects of your language that may need developing.
 Even if you might not be necessarily doing assessments, the teachers are constantly assessing you week to week, deciding where your abilities fall on the Common European Framework of Reference for Languages (CEFR), using this knowledge to place you in the right class at the just the right level to challenge you.
 The friendly and charismatic Cultural office staff will constantly offer you opportunities for events, day trips and excursions in and around Vichy, allowing for more chances to put your French language skills to the test.

-The accommodation for the intensive French program is a real highlight – you’ll be staying in homestay with some of the locals!
+The accommodation for the intensive French program is a real highlight – it will be a homestay with a amongst a number of Vichy locals!

 You’ll stay in a single room with a local family – note that a ‘family’ might be a ‘traditional’ family of parents and kids, but might also be a couple with no children, a grandmother or another combination.
 What they have in common is the great reception they’ll provide you – your family will come to meet you at the train station when you arrive from Paris and also provide your breakfasts and dinners daily whilst you’re on the program.